Last Updated on by

 One of the first things you’ll notice about the Wingman (other than its surprisingly affordable price) is its build quality.
 Leatherman is famous for making tools that last such as the Leatherman Wave, Leatherman Surge and the Wingman can stand up to just about any punishment you throw its way.
 It is built entirely with high-carbon 420 stainless steel, and it feels solid as a rock in your hand.

 When it’s folded up, you could throw it at a rock, fastball-style, and I highly doubt it would break.
 Mine has been dropped, banged-up, and shuffled around in packs for the better part of a year already, and not only does it still work, it still looks brand new.

 Plus, it comes with a 25-year warranty.
 Basically, the only way you’ll end up buying a replacement for the Wingman is if you lose it.

-The Wingman comes with all of the boilerplate tools you’d expect on any multitool: screwdrivers, can and bottle opener, etc. They all work well, but they shouldn’t influence your decision either way, because the same tools are available on virtually every multitool and Swiss army knife on the market.
+The Wingman comes with all of the boilerplate tools you’d expect on any multitool: screwdrivers, can and bottle opener, cutters with a lock of course.
+They all work well, but they shouldn’t influence your decision either way, because the same tools are available on virtually every multitool and Swiss army knife on the market.
 The Wingman does set itself apart from the competition in a few ways, though.

 The hybrid knife/saw blade is effective and sharp, but because it is a hybrid its uses are limited.
 You’re certainly not going to be sawing through anything too big with such a small serrated edge, and similarly the straight-knife edge is small enough that for longer-term cutting tasks you might prefer a larger, non-hybrid blade.
 But the Wingman’s hybrid blade is good enough for most tasks you’ll encounter out in the bush or around the house, from quickly sawing through a rope or vine to slicing the cheese that goes with your wine.